Lura Beam: Early life and education

 Lura Beam was born in Marshfield, Maine, in 1887.
 After graduating from the area high school in 1904, she attended the University of California at Berkeley for two years before transferring to Barnard College.
 She graduated from the latter institution in 1908.
-In 1907 she earned a master's degree from Columbia University.
+In 1917 she earned a master's degree from Columbia University.

 Career

 Beam started her working life with the American Missionary Association.
-She worked as a teacher in black-only schools in Wilmington, North Carolina, and Memphis, Tennessee, for three years and then became an administrator with the organization, serving as Assistant Superintendent of Education in the Deep South.
+She worked as a teacher in all-black schools in Wilmington, North Carolina, and Memphis, Tennessee, for three years and then became an administrator with the organization, serving as Assistant Superintendent of Education in the Deep South.
 She went on to work for other non-profit institutions such as the Association of American Colleges and Universities (1919–1926), the National Committee on Maternal Health (1927–1933), the General Education Board in New York City, the Interchurch World Movement, and the American Association of University Women (1937–1952).

 As head of the arts department of the American Association of University Women in the 1940s, Beam helped assemble a series of traveling art exhibitions that circulated among AAUW branches.
 These exhibits, attended by more than 770,000 viewers, presented "artwork based on themes such as the artwork of Colorado or Mexican children, trends in American painting, and African sculpture", as well as modern art and reproductions by Picasso, Matisse, Klee, and Roualt.

 Beam retired in 1952 but continued to write and organize art exhibitions; she also assembled research on aging and retirement.